Print View

 Truth and Reconciliation Commission of Liberia

-The Truth and Reconciliation Commission of Liberia (TRC) will collect thousands of statements from the Liberian people about human rights violations between 1979 and 2003.
+The Truth and Reconciliation Commission of Liberia (TRC) collected thousands of statements from the Liberian people about human rights violations between 1979 and 2003.
 Statement-takers were deployed in all 15 counties in October 2006.
-After examining the statements, the TRC will hold public hearings, focusing on specific events, groups, or kinds of violations.
-Based on the statements and the hearings, the TRC will compile a final report at the end of its work.
-The final report will include a complete account of the TRC’s activities, its findings about who did what to whom during the conflict in Liberia, and its recommendations.
+After examining the statements, the TRC held public hearings, focusing on specific events, groups, or kinds of violations.
+Based on the statements and the hearings, the TRC compiled a final report at the end of its work.
+The final report included a complete account of the TRC’s activities, its findings about who did what to whom during the conflict in Liberia, and its recommendations.

-Statements from Liberians will form the basis for all of the TRC’s work and will directly influence the final report.
+Statements from Liberians formed the basis for all of the TRC’s work and will directly influence the final report.
 Statements are often quoted as part of national narrative and provide a starting point for future investigation and research.
-The statements gathered will help the TRC make decisions about when and where to hold public hearings and statements are used to influence final recommendations, including amnesties, prosecutions, reparations, and system reforms.

 An Act Establishing the Truth and Reconciliation Commission (TRC) of Liberia Enacted by the National Transitional Legislative Assembly on May 12, 2005